 The boards of individual specialties may have specific requirements for the amount of time spent in a training program.
 If an extended leave of absence, for any reason, is necessary, the trainee should discuss the effect of the leave on the requirements and duration of the training program.

-Vacation: Three (3) weeks (15 scheduled workdays) of paid vacation per academic year are provided.
-Vacation requests must receive advanced approval from the program director and trainees should check with the program director regarding program specific policies.
+Vacation: Three weeks (15 scheduled workdays) of paid vacation per academic year are provided.
+Vacation requests must receive approval in advance from the program director, and trainees should check with the program director regarding program-specific policies.
 Vacation requests will not be approved during the first week of July or last week of June.
-The number of vacation days will be prorated if the GME Trainee's start date is other than July 1st.
+The number of vacation days will be prorated if the GME trainee's start date is other than July 1.

 Maternity Leave: Leave is provided through a combination of sick leave and vacation leave.

 Paternity/Adoption Leave: Leave is provided through the use of vacation leave.